qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 .. testcode::

-    from qibo.models import Circuit
-    from qibo import gates
+    from qibo import Circuit, gates
     # create a circuit with all parameters set to 0.
     c = Circuit(3)
     c.add(gates.RX(0, theta=0))